 You can make money with Dogecoin in one of three ways:

-- Get tipped.
+Get tipped.
 Producing good content (whether that’s free art posted online, articles or funny comments on Reddit) can result in tips being sent in from users of Dogecoin.
 Tips are automatically added to your wallet, and can either be used to buy products/services from others, tipping other users in return or holding onto them as an investment.

-- Sell products or services.
+Sell products or services.
 Whether you’re a website developer, writer, business advisor, jeweller or social media marketing guru, taking payment in the form of Dogecoin is as easy as taking any other form of payment via fiat currency.
 Lots of online cart platforms have plugins for accepting DOGE as payment alongside USD, EUR, etc. and you can even get paid directly by providing your wallet’s public address to the person paying for your services.

-If you’re able to predict such movements in the market, investing in Dogecoin this way would likely be very profitable.
+If you’re able to predict movements in the market, investing in Dogecoin this way would likely be very profitable.
 We should emphasise again that cryptocurrencies are highly unpredictable so past performance is not an indicator of future growth.